techlauncher-mlai-edge-physics/CFlowSim/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: '[Feature]: '
-labels: 'enhancement, Severity: Low, Priority: Low, waiting for collaborator review'
+labels: 'enhancement, Severity: Low, waiting for collaborator review'
 assignees: ''